Updated on 9/7/2022

 Focusing solely on the event in every conversation can be a hard habit to break.
 Instead, feel free to talk about other topics with loved ones or join a new club to meet new people if you need to.
 The help here comes from having a group around you who’ll be there for you (as you are for them).

 The ways of coping with grief that work for you will ultimately depend on everything from the extent of your loss to your mental health history.
-Whether you do it alone, or with the help of a therapist, a support group, or someone else, confronting your feelings is essential to get through your grief.
+Whether you do it alone, or with the professional help of a grief counselor or therapist, a support group, or someone else, confronting your feelings is essential to get through your grief process.